-The CEO delegates day-to-day health and First Aid arrangements to the Head of Operations.
-Some responsibilities may in turn be delegated to the Head of Pastoral Care and to Primary First Aiders.
+The CEO delegates day-to-day health and First Aid arrangements to the Head of Pastoral Care.
+Some responsibilities may in turn be delegated to the Primary First Aiders.

 It is the responsibility of all Staff to be aware of the First Aid procedures and know who to contact in the event of any illness, accident or injury.
 All Staff will use their best endeavours at all times to secure the well-being and welfare of the Young Company Members.